Toby Hector

 TULA had had a wretched start in life.
 She had been living rough trying to care for her kittens, when little more than a kitten herself, she was attacked by some dogs.

 Eventually she was taken into care by another cat rescue but, sadly, her troubles weren’t yet over as the owner of the rescue had 5 dogs !
 Her previous experience was indelibly etched on her mind so, as you can imagine, she was terrified.
-She became more and more agitated and was unable to settle so she was transferred to C.L.A.W.S
+She became more and more agitated and was unable to settle so she was transferred to C.L.A.W.S in the summer of 2014.
+She is now aged 9.

 It took a long time before we saw even a hint of her relaxing.
 We use the same "method” with all cats coming into care, varying it slightly to more closely fit their needs.